LOOKING AHEAD TO DO MORE

 Our Solution: Scott Mission’s New On-Site Medical Clinic

-Launched in 2023, Scott Mission in partnership with Inner City Health Associates, provides on-site medical attention for our shelter guests and members of our community.
+Launched in December 2023, Scott Mission in partnership with Inner City Health Associates, provides on-site medical attention for our shelter guests and members of our community.
+In our opening month of operation, there were 46 appointments for 18 clients.

 The Problem: Mental Illness Among Those Experiencing Homelessness